gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

-I ended up using the exact same data structure that the one used for the SPH simulation, but this time I subdivide each cell further into either a 2x2x2 or 4x4x4 subdivision (left as a tweakable option of the algorithm).
+I ended up using the exact same data structure that the one used for the SPH simulation, but this time I subdivided each cell further into either a 2x2x2 or 4x4x4 subdivision (left as a tweakable option of the algorithm).
 For each of the subcells, all we need to do is compute the field value using a routine very similar to the SPH density pass (although running at the subcell level) as well as the partial derivatives in all X, Y, and Z directions (these can be used to derive smooth normals at each generated vertex).
-One additional thing to perform however is a dilation of the data structure by at least a cell, as the resulting surface may generate triangles outside the regions directly occupied by the particles.
+One additional thing to perform however is a dilation of the data structure by at least one cell, as the resulting surface may generate triangles outside the regions directly occupied by the particles.
 This is done efficiently as a pre-pass to estimating the field.

-Finally, Marching cubes is run over the computed field and a bit of smoothing is applied by simply moving the vertices by a small amount in the opposite of the normal direction, which helps the resulting mesh look sharper and slightly more fluidlike.
+Finally, Marching cubes is run over the computed field, and a bit of smoothing is applied by simply moving the vertices by a small amount in the opposite of the normal direction, which helps the resulting mesh look sharper and slightly more fluidlike.

 ### One last thing

-This post is pretty long already but I thought I'd still briefly mention how the lighting (or shadows rather) are computed for the particles.
+This post is pretty long already but I thought I'd still briefly mention how the lighting (or shadows rather) is computed for the particles.
-A commonly-used technique for shadowing particle systems is known as [Deep Opacity Maps](https://www.cemyuksel.com/research/deepopacity/).
+A commonly used technique for shadowing particle systems is known as [Deep Opacity Maps](https://www.cemyuksel.com/research/deepopacity/).
 These essentially extend traditional shadow maps with depth slices to handle the volumetric nature of the shadowing (required due to our particles being slightly transparent rather than fully opaque).

 In my case however, I want to be able to handle multiple light sources, which would require drawing multiple deep opacity maps (once for each light effectively), and envision eventually connecting the particles' lighting system to the path tracer described earlier.